cbarkinozer/agribot/README.md

 ![architecture](test_folders/agribot_architecture.png)

 # TODO
-* Add a memory that is a queue with 5 last messages.
+* Test the memory in detail
 * Accuracy improvements (tuning hyperparameters, trying llamaindex as rag agent)
 * Checking with Giskard for vulnerabilities because product is served directly to the end user.